 - Battery: intentional harmful or offensive contact.
 Example: Someone swings a fist at you, or throws an object at you, with the intention of hitting you, and they are successful.

-- Credible Threat of Violence: a statement or action that reasonably place you in fear for your safety, or the safety of your immediate family.
+- Credible Threat of Violence: a statement or action that reasonably places you in fear for your safety or the safety of your immediate family.
 Example: “If you ever call the cops on me again I’m going to kill you.”

 - Harassment: repeated actions that seriously alarm, annoy, or harass you, that serve no legitimate purpose and cause you extreme emotional distress.
 Example: Getting 50 unwanted and upsetting text messages, emails and/or phone calls from the same person within a week for no reason.
 [See additional information.]

 Who is Protected?
-Where appropriate, a homeowners can personally seek a restraining order against a neighbor who harasses and threatens them with harm.
+Where appropriate, a homeowner can personally seek a restraining order against a neighbor who harasses and threatens them with harm.
 The statute also considers board members, volunteers, and independent contractors who perform services for an association on association property to be "protected employees."
-The association, as an employer, may seek an order protecting any board member, committee member, employee, or contractor who has been assaulted, battered, stalked or received credible threats of violence.
+The association, as an employer, may seek an order protecting any board member, committee member, employee, or contractor who has been assaulted, battered, stalked, or received credible threats of violence, and beginning January 1, 2025, has been a victim of harassment.
 (Code Civ.
 Proc. § 527.8.)
 The board may pay the legal expense with the association's monies.